Nthumo/restaurant-fullstack-app/README.md

 # Restaurant-app
-The application is build using Django for the backend and React+tailwindcss for the frontend.
+The application is build using Django framework for the backend and React + tailwindcss for the frontend.

 Visitors are able to: